Home HELP / AYUDA / 求助 : bctrials@quantumleaphealth.org / (888) 282-7099 Click to print page Print

 • How can I learn more?

-• <p class="seamTextPara"> You will be randomly assigned to 1 of 2 groups: </p> <p class="seamTextPara"> <i class="seamTextEmphasis">Group 1: Not Spending the Night in the Hospital</i> </p> <ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">Released from hospital the day of surgery</li> <li class="seamTextUnorderedListItem">Questionnaires, 2 times in 1 week</li> </ul> <p class="seamTextPara"> <i class="seamTextEmphasis">Group 2: Spending the Night in the Hospital</i> </p> <ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">Released from hospital the day after surgery</li> <li class="seamTextUnorderedListItem">Questionnaires, 2 times in 1 week</li></ul>
+• <p class="seamTextPara"> You will be randomly assigned to 1 of 2 groups: </p> <p class="seamTextPara"> <i class="seamTextEmphasis">Group 1</i> </p> <ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">Tailored axillary surgery (TAS)</li> <li class="seamTextUnorderedListItem">Radiation</li> </ul> <p class="seamTextPara"> <i class="seamTextEmphasis">Group 2</i> </p> <ul class="seamTextUnorderedList"> <li class="seamTextUnorderedListItem">Tailored axillary surgery (TAS)</li> <li class="seamTextUnorderedListItem">Axillary lymph node dissection (ALND)</li> <li class="seamTextUnorderedListItem">Radiation</li></ul>

-• <ul class='seamTextUnorderedList'><li class='seamTextUnorderedListItem'>View eligibility criteria and additional trial information: <a href='https://clinicaltrials.gov/ct2/show/NCT04558138' target='_blank'>ClinicalTrials.gov</a> </li><li class='seamTextUnorderedListItem'><a href='https://www.breastcancer.org/treatment/surgery/mastectomy' target='_blank'>Breastcancer.org: Mastectomy</a> </li></ul>
+• <ul class='seamTextUnorderedList'><li class='seamTextUnorderedListItem'>View eligibility criteria and additional trial information: <a href='https://clinicaltrials.gov/ct2/show/NCT03513614' target='_blank'>ClinicalTrials.gov</a> </li></ul>

 See more